Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 from which we deduce

-Combining Eqs.~\eqref{expPhi} with \eqref{siniota} we also get
+Combining Eqs. \eqref{expPhi} with \eqref{siniota} we also get

-By identifying the right-hand sides of~\eqref{precessionbasis} with the time-derivatives of the relations~\eqref{nlambdaexpr} we obtain the following system of equations for the variations of $\alpha$, $\iota$ and $\Phi$,
+By identifying the right-hand sides of \eqref{precessionbasis} with the time-derivatives of the relations \eqref{nlambdaexpr} we obtain the following system of equations for the variations of $\alpha$, $\iota$ and $\Phi$,

-On the other hand, using the decompositon of the total angular momentum \eqref{Jdecomp} together with the fact that the components of $\bm{L}$ projected along $\bm{n}$ and $\bm{\lambda}$ are of the order $\mathcal{O}(S)$, see e.g., Eq.~(4.7) in Ref.~\cite{BMFB13}, we deduce that $\sin\iota$ is itself a small quantity of order $\mathcal{O}(S)$.
-Since we also have $\varpi=\mathcal{O}(S)$, we conclude by direct integration of the sum of Eqs.~\eqref{alphadot} and~\eqref{Phidot} that
+On the other hand, using the decompositon of the total angular momentum \eqref{Jdecomp} together with the fact that the components of $\bm{L}$ projected along $\bm{n}$ and $\bm{\lambda}$ are of the order $\calO(S)$, Eq.~(4.7) of \cite{BMFB13}, we deduce that $\sin\iota$ is itself a small quantity of order $\calO(S)$.
+Since we also have $\varpi=\calO(S)$, we conclude by direct integration of the sum of Eqs. \eqref{alphadot} and \eqref{Phidot} that

 in which we have defined the ``carrier'' phase as

 with $\phi_0$ the value of the carrier phase at some arbitrary initial time $t_0$.
 An important point we have used when integrating \eqref{carrier} is that the orbital frequency $\Omega$ is constant at linear order in the spins.
 Indeed, from Eq.~\eqref{omega2SO} we see that only the components of the conserved-norm spin vectors along $\bm{\ell}$ can contribute to $\Omega$ at linear order.
 As we show in Eq.~\eqref{dtSell} below, these components are in fact constant at linear order in spins.
 Thus we can treat $\Omega$ as a constant for our purpose.